anhlpham/PhamIto2017GBC/README.md

 6. Fe_ConstKL_run.mat, Fesinks_ConstKL_run.mat, and Fesources_ConstKL_run.mat are the model iron output from the ConstKL run
 7. Fe_LargeK_run.mat, Fesinks_LargeK_run.mat, and Fesources_LargeK_run.mat are the model iron output from the Large delta K run
 8. GA02.mat, GI04.mat,CoFeMUG.mat,GP02.mat,GP13.mat, and GP16.mat are Fe data from GEOTRACES transects
+9. A sample MATLAB script to plot the Fe transect figure in the paper: To be uploaded...